https://www.deakin.edu.au/__data/assets/image/0006/2870691/9992_950x475_Woman-Working-Assisted-Reproduction-Lab.jpg

-- Deakin researchers are pioneering world-leading artificial intelligence technology that will achieve personalised medicine.
+Innovative researchers pioneering world-leading artificial intelligence technologies to revolutionise healthcare and achieve true personalised medicine.

 Drawing on the power of artificial intelligence, Deakin researchers are pioneering a world-first approach to mental health treatment.
 Known as adaptive experimental design, their concept has the potential to fast-track findings, leading to faster and more personalised health treatments.